 There is not yet consensus or resolution of the issue, Radio equipment in unlicensed spectrum should detect neighboring networks with sufficient sensitivity to ensure fair coexistence

-Response 3.1: IEEE 802 requests 3GPP RAN1 to reevaluate the ED threshold based on a more realistic channel model
+Response 3.1: IEEE 802 requests 3GPP RAN1 to consider the ED threshold based on a more realistic channel model

 IEEE 802’s Liaison Statement to 3GPP RAN1 dated 18 March 2016 (IEEE 802 19-16-0037-09-0000-laa-comments.pdf ) suggested in comment 3 that the LAA specification be modified so that LAA system detect 802.11 networks with a similar level of sensitivity to that with which current 802.11 devices can detect each other.
 Alternatively, IEEE 802 requested that LAA Rel.
 13 require a base energy detection threshold of TH = -77dBm (20MHz), or preferably lower.